Philosophy and Religious Studies at Washburn

 Thomas L. King Lecture in Religious Studies

 The Thomas L. King Lecture in Religious Studies was established in 1982 by a gift from the First Congregational Church in Topeka from funds donated in memory of Thomas L. King, an alumnus and benefactor of Washburn.
-The series enriches the Religious Studies program at Washburn by providing a forum for students, faculty, and persons from the greater Topeka community to become familiar with the work of leading scholars in the field.
+Today the lecture also receives support from funds donated in memory of Rev. Dick Dickinson and Dr. Barry Crawford.
+The series enriches the religious studies program at Washburn by providing a forum for students, faculty and community members to become familiar with the work of leading scholars in the field.
+The lecture is held each spring semester.

 Russell Jacobs Lecture in Philosophy